Dharanesh-BM/PRODIGY_WD_02/README.md

 ## Getting Started:

 1. Clone the repository to your local machine.
-2. Open the HTML file in your preferred web browser to access the stopwatch web application.
+2. Open the index.html file in your preferred web browser to access the stopwatch web application.

 ## Usage: